AZONAIRE® Hayfever & Allergy Prevention & Relief

 - Start to breathe in gently or slowly through your nose and whilst you are breathing in squirt a spray of fine mist into your nose by pressing down ONCE with your fingers.

 - Breathe out through your mouth.
-Repeat step 5 to inhale a second spray in the same nostril.
+Repeat step 5 to in

 - Remove the nozzle from this nostril and breathe out through the mouth.